 How to import a Postman collection into your Azure API Management

-I have been working with API Management (Azure APIM) for a long time, not only playing around with POC and testing new features but actually working and implementing real solutions for clients.
-I also delivered several API Management talks here in Portugal but I realize that I never wrote a blog post about this topic.
-That will change today hehe.
+I have been working with API Management (Azure APIM) for a long time, not only playing around with POCs and testing new features but also implementing real solutions for clients.
+I also delivered several API Management talks here in Portugal, but I realize that I never wrote a blog post about this topic.
+That will change today, hehe.

 OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.
 An OpenAPI file allows you to describe your entire API, including: